brenoroosevelt/habemus/index.md

 ## Primitive types

-As with interfaces, auto wiring cannot resolve primitive types in the constructor's parameters.
+As with interfaces, the container cannot resolve primitive types in the constructor.

 ```php
 <?php